xbenitogranell/diatoms-biogeography-southamerica/contributor_guide.md

 ### Sharing your data
 The dataset will be screened according to the TSADB's requirements and if it fulfills them, it will be considered for integration to the TSADB.
-Please send your file(s) + your affiliation + email of contact to xavier.benito.granell@gmail.com
+Please send your file(s) + your affiliation + email of contact to xavier.benito.granell[at]gmail.com

 ### Connection with Neotoma database
-The TSADB is a current database constituent of [Neotoma](www.neotomadb.org).
-The dataset contributor is welcome to use this guide as a preliminary step to make sure their diatom counts and taxonomy meet the standards of the community-curated diatom datasets in Neotoma.
-Their contribution will be acknowledge in the contributor list.
+The TSADB is a current database constituent of [**Neotoma**](www.neotomadb.org), a global community-curated database by regional experts for multiple types of paleoecological data.
+The dataset contributor is welcome to use this guide as a preliminary step to make sure their diatom counts and taxonomy meet the standards of data reusability, sharing and reproducibility for the larger diatom community.

 ### Contact
-Please write us an email at xavier.benito.granell@gmail.com for any questions or comments.
+Please write us an email at xavier.benito.granell[at]gmail.com for any questions or comments.